Discovery in Gardening is Terrific!

 The Discovery In Gardening- Is Terrific (DIG-IT!) program is designed to bring second and third grade students to the WSU Discovery Garden in the fall and/or spring to work with WSU Master Gardeners.
 Teachers participating in the program agree to teach five preparatory lessons in the classroom with curriculum and appropriate materials developed by WSU Master Gardeners.

-The three-hour Field Trip has students at four Learning Stations:
+The three-hour Field Trip has students at six Learning Stations:

 - Planting and Composting in home gardens and commercial agriculture

 - Tools and modifications for exceptional individuals as well as for farming in Skagit County